JQub/StableQ/_pages/grant.md

 <details>
   <summary><strong>Does the travel grant cover accommodation, insurance, or visa support?</strong></summary>

   <p><strong>No.</strong> These items are outside the scope of the travel grant.
-Participants are expected to make their own arrangements for accommodation, insurance, and visa-related matters.
+Participants are expected to make their own arrangements for accommodation, insurance, and visa-related matters.</p>
 </details>